vedant069/AI-driven-English-communication-assessment-system/README.md

 check .env files

+for starting from start :
+npm i (in root folder)

-in the root dir, type
+and then in the root dir:
->>> npm run dev
+npm run dev

-try to understand the code...

 these commands for fastAPi configuration